A three-step strategy for keeping Upholstered Furniture looking fabulous year-round.

 There’s nothing like new upholstery to freshen up your décor, but how long it remains looking crisp and clean is entirely up to you.
-Follow our three-prong strategy to keeping soft furnishings looking fabulous year-round.
+Follow our three step strategy to keeping soft furnishings looking fabulous year-round.

 Step one: Preventative measures